MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ## Create WAS profiles and a cluster

 This section shows you how to create and configure a WAS cluster.
-When it comes to creating WAS profiles and a cluster, there is no significant difference between versions V9 and V8.5.
+When it comes to creating WAS profiles and a cluster, there is no significant difference between the 9.x series and the 8.5.x series.
 All the screenshots in this section have been captured using V9 as the basis.

 ### Configure a deployment manager profile